-- 5.3 An appropriate assessment is not required for the Capel St Mary Neighbourhood Plan as none of the policies will result in development.
-However, project-level HRAs of windfall development should be undertaken as these developments come forwards. - 5.4 HRA is an iterative process and as such is expected to be updated in light of newly available evidence and comments from key consultees.
+5.2 An Appropriate Assessment is not required for the Copdock and Washbrook Neighbourhood Plan as none of the policies will result in development and likely significant effects from the plan can therefore be ruled out.

+5.3 HRA is an iterative process and as such, this assessment should be updated if any relevant, newly available evidence or comments from key consultees are received prior to the plan being finalised.
 It is recommended that this report is subject to consultation with Natural England and the Environment Agency to confirm that the conclusions of the assessment are considered appropriate at this stage of plan-making.